IDScanNet/DIVE-SDK-iOS/README.md

 - **showSubmitBtn**: `Bool`
   - Option to show the button `submit` after capturing all the images.
 If the button is turned off, an event will automatically fire that triggers the submit event handler.
 Default: true.

+- **allowSubmitWithWarnings**: `Bool`
+  - Option to allow submissions to be made even when a step's collected image has generated a warning.
+Default: false.

+- **autocaptureConfidence**: `Float`
+  - This option allows the user to change the autocapture prediction filter confidence.
+Default: 0.8.

 - **resizeUploadedImage**: `integer`
   - Sets the maximum size in pixels (of the larger of the height or width) for a manually uploaded picture.
 Default: -1.